CoderJeel/coderjeel/README.md

 ### Hi there 👋
+🔭 I’m currently working on Machine learning and deep learning projects.
+🌱 I’m currently learning Advanced Deep learning concepts.
+💬 Ask me about jeelg.com/about
+📫 How to reach me: jeelg.com

 <!--
 **CoderJeel/coderjeel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.